Interstate 25 in Colorado

 In the US state of Colorado, Interstate 25 (I-25) follows the north–south corridor through Colorado Springs and Denver.
 The highway enters the state from the north near Carr and exits the state near Starkville.
-The highway also runs through the cities of Fort Collins, Loveland, and Pueblo.
-The route is concurrent with U.S. Route 87 (US 87) through the entire length of the state.
+The highway also runs through the cities of Fort Collins, Broomfield, Loveland, and Pueblo.
+The route is concurrent with U.S. Route 87 (US 87), which is unsigned, through the entire length of the state.
 I-25 replaced US 87 and most of US 85 for through traffic.

 Historical nicknames for this route have included the Valley Highway (through Denver), Monument Valley Highway (through Colorado Springs), and the Pueblo Freeway (through Pueblo).
 Within El Paso County, the route has been dedicated as the Ronald Reagan Highway.
 In Pueblo County, the route is called John F. Kennedy Memorial Highway.

 I-25 is also considered to be part of the unofficial Pan-American Highway.

 Route description

 New Mexico state line to Pueblo

 Following the Santa Fe Trail from New Mexico, I-25 enters Colorado while concurrent with US 85 and US 87.
 It is a typical four-lane Interstate Highway, and its entire route in Colorado lies close to the east side of the Rocky Mountains.
 The route turns from north to west-northwest as I-25 serves Wootton.
 After leaving Wootton, I-25 turns back up north and bypasses near the east side of the Trinidad Lake State Park, home of the Trinidad Lake.

 Trinidad, a city near the Trinidad Lake, is the first major city that lies along I-25.
 For the next 30 mi, I-25 continues north through the rural areas of Colorado until it reaches the small city of Walsenburg, where State Highway 25C (Interstate 25 Business, I-25 Bus.) junctions with US 160.
 I-25 then continues in a north-northwest direction until it bypasses the Orlando Reservoir, then turns north from there until it reaches Colorado City.
 In Colorado City, I-25 interchanges with the east end of the Frontier Pathways Scenic and Historic Byway (SH 165) at exit 74.

 After leaving the city, I-25 follows in a north-northeast orientation until it reaches the St. Charles Reservoir just before entering the city of Pueblo, with the first exit within the southern city limits of Pueblo at exit 94.
 The Arkansas River in Pueblo serves as a feeder to the Lake Pueblo State Park, home of Pueblo Lake, which is located to the west of the western city limits of Pueblo.